-It takes imagination, problem-solving and a great deal of creativity to be a successful engineer.
-Sylvan's Engineering courses in Alberta give budding engineers the chance to build these types of skills — and have a whole lot of fun as they do!
-We know how kids dismantle toys, gadgets and other devices (and put them back together… hopefully!), so we design our sessions to explore real-world architectural and mechanical challenges.
+Engineering demands not only strong problem-solving abilities, but also lots of creativity and imagination.
+With Sylvan's Engineering courses in Alberta, now is the time for future engineers to develop these important skills — and have fun with new friends as they do so!
+Kids love to figure out how toys, gadgets and other devices work, so our sessions are built around real-life mechanical and architectural challenges.
 Your child will work with a buddy to build and redesign different structures every week, getting to grips with crucial concepts in STEM (science, technology, engineering and math) along the way.
-After all, kids engage in learning a lot more when it happens to be fun and enjoyable too!
+After all, kids find it a lot easier to engage with learning if they’re having fun at the same time!

-Creative learning starts here!
-Our Engineering courses in Alberta feature:
+Our fun, creative Engineering courses in Alberta feature:

 - Hands-on sessions: Many of our programs are based around the latest interactive, app-based learning — but this is all about getting practical and learning by doing.